lubojr/naucse.python.cz/lessons/beginners-en/modules-pl4ua/index.md

 jargon.
 A package can have sub-packages and, in more complex projects, it is common to have several levels of sub-modules.

 Do nor fear!
-Import of sub-module from a *package* does not differ from the regular top-level module.
+Import of a sub-module from a *package* does not differ from the regular top-level module.
 The sub-modules are separated by dots, but apart from that, you work with them the same way: